aplekhanov/covermaker-app/_pages/terms.md

 For the purposes of these Terms and Conditions:

-* __Application__ means the software program downloaded by You on any electronic device, named Icon Maker
+* __Application__ means the software program downloaded by You on any electronic device, named Cover Maker

 * __Application Store__ means the digital distribution service operated and developed by Apple Inc. (Apple App Store) in which the Application has been downloaded.